InsightLab/devstack/README.rst

        make dev.sync.provision

-5. Start the services.
+5. Start the services and the watchers.
 This command will mount the repositories under the DEVSTACK\_WORKSPACE directory.

    **NOTE:** it may take up to 60 seconds for the LMS to start, even after the ``make dev.up`` command outputs ``done``.